karipov/capturePlate/README.md

 ```

 ## Notice
-Project _capturePlate_ is still in it's alpha stage
+Project _capturePlate_ is still in its alpha stage.
+ALPHA = FEATURES MAY NOT WORK.